 About the Author

-Despite her early interest in fiction, her first publications were in non-fiction as a journalist and copy editor.
-Since 2016, she’s dedicated herself to writing science fiction, fantasy, and horror full time, and her stories have appeared in multiple genre magazines and anthologies.
-Her short story, “Splits,” went on to win the 2022 Short Works Prize for Fiction, and that same year she also published her debut science fiction novella, Lost Cargo.
-When not writing Cornell can be found reading, drinking various varieties of tea in ridiculous quantities, building Lego sets (check out some of her builds on Instagram), among other things.
+Raised on a steady diet of books, at the age of five, she learned where all these books were coming from and knew then and there that writing was the path for her.
+She penned her first speculative story as a third-grade assignment: a science fiction piece about shape-shifting aliens.
+Four decades later, she still has this story, which she keeps in her writing desk to remind her of how far she’s come.
+Despite her early interest in fiction, Cornell's first publications were in non-fiction as a journalist and copy editor.
+Since 2015, she’s dedicated herself to writing science fiction, fantasy, and horror full time, and her stories have appeared in over fifty magazines and anthologies, including three "Best of" anthologies.
+When not writing, Cornell can be found reading, drinking various varieties of tea in ridiculous quantities, and building Lego sets (check out some of her builds on Instagram), among other things.
 She also enjoys travel and hopes to do more of it in the future. |

 All author photos by Michelle Ward Images